ricardoasmarques/ceph-dev-docker/README.md

     # docker attach ceph-dev

-Inside the container, you can now call `setup-ceph`, which will install all the required build dependencies and then build Ceph from source.
+Inside the container, you can now call `setup-ceph.sh`, which will install all the required build dependencies and then build Ceph from source.

-    (docker)# setup-ceph
+    (docker)# setup-ceph.sh

 ### Docker container lifecycle